 What is the yearly budget of Hivpoint and how is it funded?

-Hivpoint’s annual budget is approximately 1 000 000 Euros.
+Hivpoint’s annual budget is approximately 700 000 Euros.
 The main sponsor is the Funding Centre for Social Welfare and Health Organisations (STEA), whose financial support covers around 80 per cent of the Foundation’s costs.
-The Finnish Ministry of Social Affairs and Health funds projects such as Checkpoint Express (2017-2020) and Seksitautien jäljillä -project which is a three-year project starting in the spring 2021.
+The Finnish Ministry of Social Affairs and Health funds projects such as Checkpoint Express (2017-2020) and Seksitautien jäljillä project (2021-2023).

-Part of the funding comes from the Helsinki city.
-The city of Helsinki provides financial support for the HIV testing service in Hivpoint´s Helsinki office.
-Private companies have also funded Hivpoint.
-In 2015-2019 Hivpoint received funding from GSK Finland.
+Part of the funding comes from the City of Helsinki.
+The City of Helsinki provides financial support for the rapid HIV testing service at Hivpoint.
+Private companies have also funded Hivpoint, such as medical companies GSK Finland and Gilead Sciences Finland.

 Does Hivpoint take donations?